 Most ADP students have had prior post-secondary experience, and so an extensive orientation is usually unnecessary.
-However, an abbreviated orientation session specifically for ADP, or an individual consultation with an appropriate student success advisor(s), students is provided in advance of each of the University's 8-week sessions.
-Each entering student will meet with an advisor from student success prior to the student's first session at Oglethorpe, in order to formally evaluate transfer credits, arrange for taking the mathematics and language placement tests (as needed) and to plan the student's schedule for the relevant upcoming session.
+However, an abbreviated orientation session specifically for ADP, or an individual consultation with an appropriate advisor(s), students are provided in advance of each of the University's accelerated sessions.
+Each entering student will meet with an advisor prior to the student's first session at Oglethorpe to formally evaluate transfer credits and to plan the student's schedule for the relevant session.